Last updated on June 17th, 2019 at 06:34 pm

 What actually happened was that even though I didn’t touch the settings for my calibration printout sheet (as advised by the Cricut software), it didn’t print correctly.
 You can see in this photo that the sensor marks on the top sheet (the one I printed first) were cut off.
 The correct sheet is the one that’s on my mat — it has the full sensor marks.

 I’m not sure why the software and my printer couldn’t get along and print the calibration sheet correctly.
-Instead, you can download the calibration sheet directly from the Cricut website here.
+Instead, you can download the calibration sheet directly here.
 I didn’t have to change any settings for it to print properly — just make sure that the entire sensor marks are showing.

 Once I got the correct calibration sheet into my Cricut Explore, it calibrated perfectly!
 Tomorrow I have my first Print then Cut file for you (here it is!) — I am so happy with how it turned out and can’t wait to share!